ojasmaniyar5/ojasmaniyar5/README.md

     - JavaScript.
     - Server-side languages like PHP, Python, and Java.
 2. Frameworks:
-    - Front-end frameworks like React.
+    - Front-end frameworks like ReactJS.
     - Back-end frameworks like Django.
 3. Databases:
     - Relational databases like MySQL.